yamalight/generator-powder/README.md

 ### TODO

-Add more docs and subgenerators.
+Add more docs, subgenerators and a proper test suite.

 ## License